Acry/SDL-Ball/docs/Developer/Managers.md

 [TextureManager](Manager/TextureManager.md)
-[ThemeManager](Manager/ThemeManager.md) - handles the themes, loads the theme file and applies it to the game MenuManager - handles the menu, loads the menu file and applies it to the game
+[ThemeManager](Manager/ThemeManager.md) - handles the themes, loads the theme file and applies it to the game MenuManager - handles the menu, loads the menu file and applies it to the game SceneManager - handles the scenes, loads the scene file and applies it to the game [UIManager](Manager/UIManager.md) - handles the UI, loads the UI file and applies it to the game (HUD)

 ## Scenes